 113. There are no snow days in homeschooling so we don’t need to spend half of the lovely summer making up for classes missed when it was too cold to leave the house.

 114. As a homeschooler she gets to help deliver Meals on Wheels throughout the year and we love that she has the experience of serving her elders in that way.

 115. Our youngest child cannot be fully immunized for medical reasons.
 Homeschooling gives us some (admittedly small) amount of control over what gets dragged into our house.

 Do you have other reasons for homeschooling?
 I would love to hear why other families choose to leave “the beaten path!”

 Are you, too, seeking to save the earth, promote world peace and raise productive citizens without expending too much effort?

-Why not follow Lazy Hippie Mama by email, Facebook, Google+, Twitter or Instagram to get all the updates?
+Why not follow LazyHippieMama on WordPress, by email or Facebook to get all the updates.